AvaloniaUI/AvaloniaUI.DeveloperTools/docs/faq.md

 ## Does it work with Browser/Android/iOS?

 It does work with mobile and browser applications.
-But it requires slightly different setup, mainly - Developer Tools application has to be opened manually, as it's not possible to run desktop prcesses from the sandboxed environment or mobile.
+But it requires slightly different setup, mainly - Developer Tools application has to be opened manually, as it's not possible to run desktop processes from the sandboxed environment or mobile.

 ## Can I use Developer Tools and DiagnosticsPackage with NativeAOT app?